 10 Recommendations for Fire Safety / Prevention

-- Plan and practice escape: If fire breaks out in your home, you have to get out fast!
+- Home escape plan: If fire breaks out in your home, you have to get out fast!
 With your family, plan two ways out of every room.
 Fire escape routes must not include elevators which may actually take you right to the fire.
 Choose a meeting place outside where everyone will gather.
 Once you are out, stay out!
 At least twice a year, have the whole family practice the escape plan.

 - Space heaters safety: Keep portable and space heaters at least three feet (one meter) from anything that can burn.
 Never leave heaters on when you leave home or go to bed; be sure to keep children and pets well away from them.

 - Cigarette smoking increases fire risks: Carelessly discarded cigarettes are the leading cause of fire deaths in the United States.
 Never smoke in bed or when you are drowsy!
 Provide large, deep ashtrays for smokers and put water on cigarette butts before discarding them.
 Before going to bed, check under and around sofa cushions for smoldering cigarettes.

 - Be careful while cooking: Never leave cooking products unattended.
 Keep cooking areas clear of combustibles and wear short- or tight-fitting sleeves when you cook.
 Keep the handles of your pots turned inward so the pots can't be knocked or pulled over.
 If grease catches fire, carefully slide a lid over the pan to smother the flames, then turn off the burner.
 Never put foil or other metals in a microwave oven.

 - Matches and lighters are tools: In the hands of a child, matches and lighters are deadly.
 Store them up high where kids cannot reach them, preferably in a locked cabinet.
 Teach your children at a young age t that matches and lighters are tools for adults, not toys for kids.
 If children find matches or lighters, they should tell a grown-up immediately.